Mike-Simmons-DA/Data-Cleaning-SQL/README.md

 Download or clone this repository to your local machine.
 Import the dataset into your SQL database.
 Open your SQL client and connect it to your database.
-Execute the SQL scripts here. https://github.com/Mike-Simmons-DA/MikeTheAnalyst/blob/main/Cleaning%20Data%20SQL%20Project
+Execute the SQL scripts saved above.

 README.md: This README file providing an overview of the project, setup instructions, and other relevant information.